-The Kon-tiki Museum – houses vessels and maps from Thor Heyerdahl’s expedition – Kon-tiki raft and RAII.
+The Kon-tiki Museum – houses vessels and maps from Thor Heyerdahl’s expedition – Kon-tiki Raft and RAII.
 Thor Heyerdahl is a Norwegian expeditionary and ethnographer who famously sailed by raft from South America to the Tuamotu Islands.
 The museum includes the very raft used during that expedition.
-And if you haven’t seen the movie I suggest you do – here is a little teaser for you (yes it is in English).
-The museum is located on the Bygdøy Peninsula, close to the museum of cultural history.
+And if you haven’t seen the movie, I suggest you do – here is a little teaser for you (yes, it is in English).
+The museum is located on the Bygdøy Peninsula, close to the Museum of Cultural History.

 - The Viking ship museum – displays a remarkable collection of Viking grave goods discovered around Oslo Fjord.

 ARE YOU AN ADRENALINE JUNKY?
 Would you dare to take the Holmenkollen zip line – to whizz 1,180 ft (360 m) down the length of the ski jump?
 Take a metro line 1 and get off at Holmenkollen station.
-Besides adrenaline kick, you get the best views of Oslo.
-The ticket will cost you around 75 euro and includes the entrance to the Ski Museum.
+Besides the adrenaline kick, you get the best views of Oslo.
+The ticket will cost you around 75 euros and includes the entrance to the Ski Museum.

 Oslo in fall

-In November Christmas lights and decorations come up.
+In November, Christmas lights and decorations come up.
 Christmas Parties start, and people begin to go out again.
-And if you are here in November or December bring some Friday night outfit, go out in town and see how Norwegians spend a night out.
+And if you are here in November or December, bring some Friday night outfit, go out in town, and see how Norwegians spend a night out.

 Free things to do in Oslo